evandisoft/RedOnion/Kerbalua/README.md

 The [Lua implementation](https://www.lua.org/manual/5.2/) uses [MoonSharp](http://www.moonsharp.org/).
-MoonSharp is a lua implementation that can interact with dotnet/C# objects.
+MoonSharp is a lua implementation that can interact with Mono/C# objects.
+KSP is implemented in C# Mono.
+Using MoonSharp our engine can interact with the [KSP api](https://kerbalspaceprogram.com/api/annotated.html) ingame.
+We can provide in scripting nearly any functionality a modmaker would normally have to implemente in C#.

 We provide an API for both Lua and ROS that is documented [here](https://github.com/evandisoft/RedOnion/blob/master/CommonScriptApi.md)

 A Lua script being ran in the editor/repl will automatically be pre-empted at various points to allow KSP to run.
 You can voluntarily yield control back to KSP by calling coroutine.yield().

-Here is an example script that can be ran while you are in flight mode (make sure you have "Lua" engine selected":
+Here is an example script that can be ran while you are in flight mode (make sure you have [the "Lua" engine selected](https://github.com/evandisoft/RedOnion/blob/master/TroubleShooting.md#script-wont-work)):
 ```
 vessel=Ksp.FlightGlobals.ActiveVessel